opendocsg/slw-judgments-backfill/2011_SGHC_214/report.md

 23     The Prosecution submitted that there wass enough evidence to show that Ellarry shared a common intention with Fabian to inflict a s 300( _c_ ) injury on the deceased in order to rob him.

-24     At the third tranche of the trial on 18 April 2011, the Prosecution made an application under s 399 of the Criminal Procedure Code (Cap 68, 1985 Rev Ed) for the court to allow the two accused persons to be further cross-examined in light of the decision in _Daniel Vijay s/o Katherasan and others v Public Prosecutor_ [2010] 4 SLR 1119 (“ _Daniel Vijay_ ”), a case concerning s 34 common intention.
+24     At the third tranche of the trial on 18 April 2011, the Prosecution made an application under s 399 of the Criminal Procedure Code (Cap 68, 1985 Rev Ed) for the court to allow the two accused persons to be further cross-examined in light of the decision in _Daniel Vijay s/o Katherasan and others v Public Prosecutor_ <span class="citation">[2010] 4 SLR 1119</span> (“ _Daniel Vijay_ ”), a case concerning s 34 common intention.

 25     The Prosecution submitted that because the cross-examination of the two accused persons took place before the decision in _Daniel Vijay_ was released, further cross-examination of the two accused persons was necessary for a just decision of the case in relation to Ellarry.
 The Defence objected to the Prosecution’s application, stating that the accused persons would suffer prejudice and that the Prosecution was trying to have “two bites of the cherry”.